 A37317672402294.
 With this, you can recognize the card that a shopper is using and identify if they are returning customers.
 You can't use the card alias for making payments.

 For NFC wallet transactions, there's no card alias because the PAN is not available.

-- Issuer country: The two-letter country code and the numeric country code of the country where the card was issued.
-This is usually a good indicator of the shopper's country of residence.
+- Issuer country: the two-letter country code and the numeric country code of the country where the card was issued.
+This is a good indicator of the shopper's country of residence.

-Payment Account Reference (PAR): A value that uniquely represents the shopper's payment account that their card and/or NFC wallet is linked to.
-The token variant will indicate the type of NFC wallet, like Apple Pay.
+Payment Account Reference (PAR): a value that uniquely represents the shopper's payment account that their card and/or NFC wallet is linked to.
+The token variant identifies the NFC wallet, like Apple Pay.
 Note that this is not the kind of token you can use for making payments.
 You can use the PAR to identify the shopper.

 Card schemes are starting to adopt the PAR.
-Currently, we return it for e-commerce Visa and MasterCard transactions, when available.
+We already return it for ecommerce Visa and MasterCard transactions, when available.
 We don't return the PAR yet in Terminal API responses.

 You can gather this data in two ways:

 - From Terminal API payment responses (except for the PAR)